vt-sailbot/vt_sailbot/README.md

 git push
 ```

+When cloning initially, it will ask you to enter your credentials multiple times for each repository.
+If you would like to only enter your credentials once, then you can use the following command:
+    `git config --global credential.helper store`

+This saves your credentials in plain text on your computer so be warned that it isn't the safest thing, but it is very convenient.

 # Docker Notes
 We are using docker for the competition, so you will need to build these modules as docker images before you can use them on our jetson